 If your goal is to GET AND STAY LEAN, the best times to eat optimal carbs are:

-My breakfast always includes carbs like overnight steel cut oatmeal, eggs with a sprouted grain or gluten-free toast, or a protein pancake topped with fruit.
+My breakfast always includes carbs like overnight steel cut oatmeal (you can also mix in a scoop of chocolate protein powder to add extra awesome), eggs with a sprouted grain or gluten-free toast, or a protein pancake topped with fruit.

 2: Before your workout

 I recommend eating your healthy, complex, whole-food carbs around your workouts because they help your muscles use more protein.

 In general, I don’t focus on having a “pre” and “post” workout meal, shake, or bar.
 Your body does keep energy on reserve in the form of glycogen, and it’s OK if you don’t get in the habit of eating something before exercising or right away after you finish.
 What really matters is your energy levels – if you find that you’re tired, light-headed, or just plain hungry, then you should probably eat something.